johnhearn/johnhearn.github.io/_posts/2017-06-15-evolution-of-a-unit-test.md

  }
 ```

-That's better and involved the carefree deletion of useless code.
+That's better and involved the carefree deletion of useless code{% marginnote "branchpoints" "Note to self: testing tends to be concise and trouble free when there are few branch points in the code, as is the case here.
+Branch point introduce complexity and complicate the testing." %}.
 There's more stuff going on like building the test data for the mock/stub and we're not testing `BundleLoader` at all.
 Nonetheless we've written an impressive amount of tested GUI with these 3 lines of test code and we haven't even run the app yet.
-[Note to self: testing tends to be concise and trouble free when there are few branch points in the code, as is the case here.
-Branch point introduce complexity and complicate the testing.]

 Temptation overwhelms us as we generate a `BundleLoader` implementation with test data (remember we're decoupled from the FileSelector interface now, proof that the design is less coupled), run the app and amazingly it works first time!